The Third Argument: "The Horses of Saint Mark"

 The story of the Trojan War is "Slavicized", with Slavic names for Hellenic gods and heroes and numerous anachronisms.

 In 4000 BC, a young girl is taken to the forest by the Danube by two older man.
 They give her instructions about looking into the future.
 She sees the events happening in 12th century BC through the eyes of Pariž (Paris).
 Pariž declares how, in the times when Troy still "stood on ships", a woman breastfeeding him fell asleep and had a vision of Troy in flames because of a child "born on the day the mares were taken to the field to be fertilized by the wind".
 After realizing it is Pariž, the Trojans decide to kill him, but the sailor who is ordered to do it is bribed and Pariž is saved.

 Years later, Pariž's father Primuž (Priam) is hunting.
 After failing to hit a deer from his crossbow, he turns to an "unfortunate and unworthy" way to catch the deer: he prays in order to "tie his prey with his prayer".
 He takes the dead deer home, where it is skinned.
 Primuž and his wife lay in deer's skin and make love.
 When the child is born, his mother, as a repent for his father's sin, names him Jelen (Slavic word for "deer").
 When he grows up, it becomes clear that he would not be as beautiful and strong as his older brother, Pariž.
 However, Jelen is clairvoyant and is sent to a monastery to learn how to use his gift.

-The Judgement of Paris takes place (with three goddesses in this version being three female prophets), and Pariž pronounces Venuša (Aphrodite) the most beautiful after she promises him Jelena (Helen), the wife of the emperor Menelauš (king Menelaus).
+The Judgement of Paris takes place, with three goddesses in this version being three female prophets, and Pariž pronounces Venuša (Aphrodite) the most beautiful after she promises him Jelena (Helen), the wife of the emperor Menelauš (king Menelaus).
 Meanwhile, Jelen is taken to the "Emperor City" (Constantinople) by his teachers, where he is shown four bronze horses "made in the time of Lesandar (Alexander)".
 He is told that every time the horses move an empire falls.
 Jelen is, similar to the girl from the story's beginning, left on the coast of a lake.
 After several days, he sees a white unicorn, and manages to see into the future: Pariž's visit to Sparta, taking of Jelena to Troy and the beginning of the Trojan War.
 After that, Jelen sees how the Crusaders move the Horses of Saint Mark from Constantinople to Rome, and then a number of dramatic historical events from the future.
 The story then turns to a contemporary newspaper article about one of the bronze horses being removed from their place at the St Mark's Basilica in Venice in order to go under a restoration.
-Pariž declares that, at the end of his visions, Jelen saw "you [the reader], who are staring into this images believing you are out of the game".
+Pariž declares that, at the end of his visions, Jelen saw "you [the reader], who are staring into this images believing you are not participating in the game".
 The story returns to the young girl on the coast of Danube, who meets a white unicorn.